A copy of our 2017 Parent Information Booklet can be found at the bottom of this page.

 Room 4-Miss Sara-Lee Armstrong Year 7-8 https://blog.seesaw.me/rumawha/

-We also use the App ‘Seesaw’ to connect with our parents on a weekly basis.
+We also use the App ‘Seesaw’ to connect with our parents on a regular basis.
 See your child’s teacher to sign up for the updates.

 Parent help and assistance is both necessary and greatly appreciated with all class trips.
 A small charge is often made for each trip.
 Money collected is later divided amongst the parents who have provided transport (or used to pay for a bus).
 It is appreciated that parents providing transport stay with the class during the trip and help with supervision if required.